 1) Using stable_sort

-In C++, the stablesort function works similarly to the sort function, but the only difference is that the stablesort preserves the order of the elements if they are equal.
+In C++, the stablesort function operates in a comparable manner to the sort function, with the key dissimilarity being that stablesort maintains the sequence of elements in cases where they are identical.

 Syntax